-Others have suggested instead that Value Independence fails because of the regret or disappointment that subjects experience when the outcome of a choice is worse than it would have been had they chosen differently.
+Other have suggested instead that Value Independence fails because of the regret or disappointment that subjects experience when the outcome of a choice is worse than it would have been had they chosen differently.
 On this latter diagnosis it is not the 'horizontal' complementarities between the outcomes of the same act in different states that are the problem but the 'vertical' complementarities between the consequences of different acts in the same state.
 This argument has motivated the regret theory developed by Loomes & Sugden (1982), which departs more radically from Savage's theory in allowing for intransitivities in preferences over actions resulting from the fact that agents' attitudes to them will depend on the set of alternatives.

 In this large literature on Allais' paradox and alternatives to subjective expected utility theory, there is very little recognition of the distinct roles played by the separability conditions and ethical actualist ones or, more informally, between the idea that the counterfacts under orthogonal suppositions are probabilistically and desirabilistically independent and the idea that the strict counterfacts don't matter.
-It is the latter idea-Value Actualism-that is at stake in much of the literature on Savage's theory, with critics offering examples of the kind mentioned above of how counterfacts matter and defendants retorting that if the counterfacts matter then they must do so because they have some effect in the actual world.
+It is really the latter that most critics of Savage challenge.
+Defendants of Savage retort that if the counterfacts matter then they must do so because they have some effect in the actual world.
+Whatever this effect is, it must be considered part of the consequence of the action.
 For instance, if the fact that an action is risky is a reason not to prefer it, then there must be some effect of its riskiness that matters to the agent.
-If it is the disappointment that they will feel when the outcome of the choice of the risky act is a bad one, then this disappointment must be considered to be part of the consequence of that act in the 'unlucky' state.
-What distinguishes acts g and g' in Allais' experiment, on this hypothesis about why riskiness matters, is that if ticket 1 is drawn, the agent who has chosen g will experience a good deal of disappointment because ex ante they were almost certain to win more, while the agent who has chosen g' will experience only a small amount of disappointment because ex ante they were unlikely to win anything anyway.
+If it is the disappointment that they will feel if they are unlucky and the outcome of the choice of the risky act is a bad one, then this disappointment must be considered to be part of the consequence of that act in the 'unlucky' state.
+What distinguishes acts g and g', on this hypothesis about why riskiness matters, is that if ticket 1 is drawn, the agent who has chosen g will experience a good deal of disappointment because they were almost certain to win more, while the agent who chooses g' experiences only a small amount of disappointment because they were unlikely to win anything anyway.

-Now proper application of Savage's theory requires that consequences be maximally specific with regard to all that matters to the agent.
-So whatever the reasons for the counterfacts mattering they must be written into the description of the consequences.
-If we do so in Allais' experiment, the violation of Value Independence will disappear.
+Whatever the reasons for the counterfacts mattering they must be written into the description of the consequences, for it is a pre-requisite of Savage's theory that consequences must be maximally specific with regard to all that matters to the agent.
+Once consequences are properly described, the violation of Value Independence will disappear.
 Properly described, for instance, act g and g' will no longer have the same consequence when ticket 1 is drawn.
-As Broome (1991, p.
-107) puts it 'Plainly, therefore, the case against the Sure-thing Principle is absurd.
+Broome (1991, p.
+107) goes so far as to say 'Plainly, therefore, the case against the sure-thing principle is absurd.
 It depends on making a distinction on the one hand, and denying it on the other'.
-For either consequences should be distinguished by the counterfacts, in which case the acts available in Allais' set-up are not properly represented by Table 9.1, or they should not, in which case the Allais preferences are indeed irrational.5
+Either consequences are distinguished by the counterfacts, in which case the acts available in Allais' set-up are not properly represented by Table 9.1, or they are not, in which case the Allais preferences are indeed irrational.